Mohamed Kallon

-Mohamed Kallon MOR (born 6 October 1979) is a Sierra Leonean football manager and former player who is the manager of the Sierra Leone national football team.
-He was a striker and played for Inter Milan from 2001 to 2004, competing for spots with players such as Christian Vieri, Ronaldo, Álvaro Recoba, Adriano, Hakan Şükür and Nicola Ventola.
-He is widely considered the most famous footballer from Sierra Leone.
+Mohamed Kallon MOR (born 6 October 1979) is a Sierra Leonean football manager and former player.
+A striker, Kallon played for Inter Milan from 2001 to 2004, and is widely considered the most famous footballer from Sierra Leone.

-Before playing for Inter, Kallon had one-year stints at Serie B club Genoa, and the Serie A clubs Bologna, Cagliari, Reggina and Vicenza.
+Before playing for Inter, Kallon had short stints at Lugano in Switzerland and at the Italian clubs Bologna, Genoa, Cagliari, Reggina and Vicenza.
 After leaving Inter in 2004, Kallon played at Monaco for three years.
-He subsequently had short stints in Greece, Saudi Arabia, the UAE and China.
+Following a spell in Greece with AEK Athens, he played in Saudi Arabia, the UAE, China and India.

-He made 39 appearances for the Sierra Leone national team during his career.
-Kallon is the younger brother of former Sierra Leonean international footballers Kemokai Kallon and Musa Kallon.
+Kallon made 39 appearances for Sierra Leone national team and with 8 goals is their joint top goalscorer.
+He is the younger brother of former Sierra Leonean international footballers Kemokai Kallon and Musa Kallon.

 Early life

 Kallon was born on 6 October 1979 in Kenema, Sierra Leone.
 Kallon is the younger brother to former Sierra Leone international footballers Kemokai Kallon and Musa Kallon.
 Kallon attended primary school in Kenema and completed his secondary education at St. Edwards Secondary School in Freetown.

 During his early international career for Sierra Leone, Kallon was given the nickname Small Kallon by Sierra Leonean football fans to distinguish him from his two elder brothers who also then played in the Sierra Leone national team.